kido2k3/IOT_SMART_LOCK/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 ## Introduction
-This is project to .
+This is IoT project that we build a Smart Lock.

 ## Main functions
 -  Opening by either the user's fingerprint or the input password.